 If you have been assigned or already know you wish to take non-credit lessons and would like a list of student teachers for your instrument you may also contact Cindy Shairba during the third week of classes.
 (Non-Credit lessons are extracurricular and do not require an audition or registration.)

 Most returning students will not need to reaudition as long as they have been no more than two semesters away from their lessons.
-Returning students will need to complete a secondary lesson consent form each year in order to re-activate consent and confirm teacher assignment and faculty sponsor.
+Returning students will need to request consent from the department/instrument chair each year in order to re-activate consent and confirm teacher assignment and faculty sponsor.